laminlabs/lamin-docs/docs/glossary.md

 FAIR
     FAIR data is data which meets the principles of findability, accessibility, interoperability, and reusability [wikipedia](https://en.wikipedia.org/wiki/FAIR_data).

+GUI
+    Graphical user interface, for instance, a browser-based data catalog.

 feature
     A feature is an individual measurable property of a phenomenon [[Wikipedia](https://en.wikipedia.org/wiki/Feature_(machine_learning))], a measured event like a microscopy image or transcriptomic readout of a biological system.